strategineer/personal-website/content/books/2023-08-05/index.md

 date: 2023-08-05
 params:
   isbn13: '9780062073556'
+  year: '2011'
 star_rating: 4
-title: Death on the Nile
+title: Death On The Nile - A Hercule Poirot Mystery
 ---

 Agatha Christie is described as the "Queen of Mystery" and the "Queen of Crime".